lorran-mariuba/lambda3/README.md

 # Lambda - Exercise 3
-This is a little project that shows the instantiation works with Predicate receiving a lambda function inside of a method.
+This is a little project that shows how the instantiation works with Predicate receiving a lambda function inside of a method.

 Technologies
 ----------------------------------------